Fran-P-github/TP-Final-Space-Invaders/README.md

 ESC: Pause / Resume

+### 🕹️ For RPI

+Stick left/right: Move

+Button: Shoot
+Also hold the button to go into pause

 ---

 ## 📦 Dependencies

 You need to have Allegro 5 installed in order to compile the game.
+This applies to the PC version only.
+Raspberry PI version does not need this.

 ### On Debian-based systems (Ubuntu, Linux Mint, etc.):